citrusframework/citrus/src/manual/kubernetes.md

 *  **kubernetes.api.version** / **KUBERNETES_API_VERSION**
 *  **kubernetes.trust.certificates** / **KUBERNETES_TRUST_CERTIFICATES**

 If you set these properties in your environment the client component will automatically pick up the configuration settings.
+Also when using `kubectl` command line locally the client may automatically use the stored user authentication settings from there.
 For a complete list of settings and explanation of those please refer to the [Fabric8 client documentation](https://github.com/fabric8io/kubernetes-client).

-In case these settings are not settable in your environment you can also use explicit settings in the Kubernetes client component:
+In case you need to set the client configuration explicitly on your environment you can also use explicit settings on the Kubernetes client component:

 ```xml
 <citrus-k8s:client id="myK8sClient"